jonathan-vella/what-the-caf/learning_path_modules/04_ALZ_Accelerator/README.md

 ## Prerequisites

 Before attending please review the requirements (self-paced online courses, certifications, Azure subscription) for this module listed [here](/agenda_and_requirements.md).
+Note that this is a Bring-Your-Own-Subscription event; no Azure subscriptions will be provided.

 ---